rackerlabs/docs-cloud-cdn/README.md

 ### Quick Links

-The files that are most likely to be of interest to you are as follows:
+The files that are most likely to be of interest to you as a contributor are as follows:

 * [src/docbkx/cdn-gettingstarted.xml](src/docbkx/cdn-gettingstarted.xml)
 * [src/docbkx/cdn-devguide.xml](src/docbkx/cdn-devguide.xml)